 Turkey tail mushrooms are becoming increasingly well-known for their potential health benefits.

-One of the most famous turkey tail benefits is their ability to modulate the immune system.
+One of the most famous turkey tail benefits is its ability to modulate the immune system.
 They could also have other positive effects, although these are still under investigation.
 Anyone wishing to try turkey tails for a specific health condition should consult a physician or herbalist for further advice.